Is stainless steel hard enough for gun barrels?

 Ed. note, March 2013:

-Atlas Steels URL has been updated, and a "google groups" link to rec.crafts.metalworking has been added since few readers remember how to use newsreader software . . .
+Atlas Steels URL has been updated, and we added a "google groups" link to rec.crafts.metalworking because few readers remember how to use the old "newsreader" software . . .

-. . . but you will appreciate monitored forums like finishing.com after you see what happened to the open newsgroups :-)
+. . . but you will appreciate monitored forums like finishing.com when you see what happened to all the open newsgroups :-)

 A. How much time do you have?
 Your question is extremely open ended and there are huge text books about the answer.
 At the risk of being accused of being rude, may I suggest you look in a text book about the properties of stainless steel, as it will give you everything you need to know.
 However, just to generalize, it is usually true that for a given stainless steel composition, the presence of molybdenum will let it be hardened to a greater extent than if moly wasn't there.
 Whether a stainless steel barrel will last longer than a non-stainless barrel, I cannot answer, but I would expect both to last for many thousands of rounds if they are both well treated and not abused.
 Given the choice, I would go for the moly addition if I had to rely on the gun for my life!
 Secondly, there are hundreds of types of stainless steels, as it is a generic name for an iron-chromium alloy that has at least 12% chromium to give it some anti-rusting properties.
 The most common stainless steels are the 300 series which cannot be heat treated but can be work hardened.
 These are mixtures of iron, chromium and nickel, often with other goodies thrown in for specific reasons.
 Generally these have hardnesses of about 180-220 Vickers (Hv) or 184-210 Brinell.
 Cold working can increase their hardness to almost 400 Vickers.
 Other stainlesses have very little or no nickel in them, these are most commonly 400 series stainlesses and can be heat treated as well as work hardened.
 These steels have hardnesses between 200 and 650 Vickers (or 210 to 550 Brinell).
 Furthermore, there are the more esoteric stainlesses that go under the 600 series; these are serious metals with specific and usually expensive applications, such as in jet engines.
 On top of this is a range of precipitation hardeneable steels that are usually identified as 17-7 PH or something similar.
 These can be very hard, going up to Brinell values of 600+.
 I hope this sheds some light on your question.